 The new Promising Attainment Practices Database is a curated, searchable, and filterable collection of about 250 county, region, and state-level initiatives and programs that directly address various components of the state's attainment challenge.
 The Database allows local and regional initiative leaders and other stakeholders to identify groups across the state who are developing or operating initiatives designed to boost attainment.

 Follow link to discover how Wake County has been meeting local needs:

-https://dashboard.myfuturenc.org/promising-attainment-practices/?wdt_search=Wake of postsecondary degrees and credentials conferred by regional institutions are aligned with labor market needs.
+https://dashboard.myfuturenc.org/promising-attainment-practices/?wdt\search=Wake regional institutions are aligned with labor market

 In Raleigh-Durham Prosperity Zone Sub-Region: